California Veteran Disability Appeals Lawyers

 For many California veterans, receiving a denial letter from the VA is a massive obstacle to covering the costs of medical treatment, pursuing higher education, supplementing reduced income, securing housing, and much more.

-If you are a California veteran looking to appeal a denied veterans disability claim, VetLaw will gladly go above and beyond to help you access the benefits you have earned through your military service.
-Schedule a free consultation with a skilled VetLaw veterans disability claims denial attorney by calling us at (855) 434-2492 or filling out our online contact form.
+We want to help you access the benefits you have earned through your military service.
+Schedule a free consultation with a skilled VetLaw veterans disability claims denial attorney today.
+Just call us at (855) 434-2492 or fill out our online contact form

 The amount of time it takes to receive a decision on an appeal depends on which route you choose.
 Simple cases may be resolved sooner, but a Legacy appeal can average 9 to 18 months, and cases filed under the Appeals Reform don’t have estimated wait times yet because the process is so new.
 If you are seeking a hearing, be prepared for that process to take years before a decision is rendered.